CHILDREN WITH CEREBRAL PALSY (CP)

 Interaction Therapy

 Interaction therapy assists children with cerebral palsy to improve socially while they are at home, at school, and later in life, at work.
-In addition, this type of therapy helps children carry out social tasks needing to be done each day.
+In addition, this type of therapy helps children carry out everyday social tasks.

 A typical therapy session consists of the child being trained and guided by a therapist to work on exercises that will improve function and help with activities of daily living.
-Most importantly, the child’s current abilities, as well as limitations, will be used to create a custom plan.
+Most importantly, the child’s current abilities, as well as limitations, will formulate and create a custom plan.

 Speech Therapy

 When a child has cerebral palsy, they often have trouble forming words and this is where speech therapy really helps them talk with others.
-Therefore, a speech and language pathologist can start the child talking with others better by taking into account unique strengths and weaknesses.
-In some cases, this can be done through sign language, cues, and the use of other tools.
+Therefore, a speech and language pathologist can start the child talking with others by taking into account unique strengths and weaknesses.
+In some cases, sign language, cues, and the use of other tools can significantly help.
 With speech therapists, goals are set to help these children communicate much better.

 Aqua Therapy